 When it comes to skin care, we’re willing to try just about anything in the name of younger-looking skin.
 This includes rolling 200 microneedles over our face to improve collagen production, promote skin regeneration and more.
 The name of this practice, you ask?
 Microneedling, aka derma-rolling.

-“Microneedling is a collagen induction therapy [that] promotes skin rejuvenation,” says Dr. Debra Jaliman, board-certified dermatologist and author of Skin Rules: Trade Secrets From a Top New York Dermatologist.
+“Microneedling is a collagen-induction therapy [that] promotes skin rejuvenation,” says Dr. Debra Jaliman, a board-certified dermatologist and author of Skin Rules: Trade Secrets From a Top New York Dermatologist.
 “Needles are used to create small punctures on the top layer of the skin which [signal] the body to create new collagen and elastin,” she adds.

 While you can book an appointment with a specialist for an in-office microneedling session—you can also practice the anti-aging technique at home.
 To do so, Dr. Jaliman recommends purchasing a derma-roller with needles that are at the very most 0.3 mm thick and performing the treatment once every two weeks.
 Curious to know more?
 We tried the celebrity-approved treatment for six weeks and share our experience up ahead.